 - Operational and strategic planning and designing healthcare delivery systems

 - Preventing and detecting healthcare fraud and abuse

 If some non-covered entities choose not to transition to ICD-10 then they would be required to crosswalk so as to ensure both sets of codes are used and files can be read in both systems.
 This is the solution, nevertheless, a very expensive one.
 Dual coding systems would require the payers to maintain each of their systems in both ICD-9-CM and ICD-10.

 Nalashaa specializes in delivering a complete ICD-10 testing strategy developed keeping in mind ICD-10 remediation patterns.
 Our ROI driven engagement model utilizes manual and automated testing methods ensuring adherence and re-engineered business processes.
-To know more about our Test Engineering practice.

 Latest posts by Aathira Nair (see all)